Chasing waterfalls in Georgia!

 7. Anna Ruby Falls

 Another addition from Helen, but can you blame us?
-Formed by Curtis and York creeks, Anna Ruby Falls is a lot easier to access compared to Raven Cliff, and just as beautiful!
+Formed by the convergence of two separate creeks, the Curtis and York creeks, Anna Ruby Falls is a lot easier to access compared to Raven Cliff, and just as beautiful!
+The two streams join together to create a mesmerizing double waterfall, where the water cascades approximately 150 feet down a rocky cliff.

 Featured Image: JayL via Shutterstock